 Data providers who will expose information to the system through standardized, internet-accessible interfaces and interchange formats

-End-users/Data consumers who will utilize the software and information provided by the system in order to understand and develop geothermal resources.
+Data consumers who will utilize the software and information provided by the system in order to understand and develop geothermal resources.

 Administrators who are responsible for administrating and monitoring the system.
 Typical tasks are installation and configuration, user management, node monitoring, or system backup.